book_reviews_banner_image-81x81 A BIBLIOPHILE'S BLOG

 Where I couldn’t find any reference to the book, titled The Happy Warrior and written by Kenneth Chaplin, was in Padwick’s Bibliography of Cricket.
 The first edition of Padwick appeared in 1977, and an updated and expanded second edition seven years later.
 I did for a while think that perhaps it was one of those books that was written but never actually published, but then I did see a copy.
 It was in a dealer’s shop, but was not in great condition, was not substantial and, even if I could have overcome those concerns, was priced way in excess of what in those days I was prepared to pay for a cricket book.

 By 2012 I had seen no other copy of The Happy Warrior so, on the basis I had researched everywhere else that I could find mention of Collie, I wrote the feature, that appeared as this, back in March 2012.
-I was happy enough with the result and, always the beauty of anything that appears on line, figured I could tinker with it when and if a copy of the book ever appeared.
+I was happy enough with the result and, always the beauty of anything that appears online, figured I could tinker with it when and if a copy of the book ever appeared.

 For the next dozen years I kept on looking for the book.
 I regularly asked dealers, in hope rather than expectation, whether they had copies and the answer was always no. I never saw a copy on a dealer’s website, in a catalogue or up for auction.
-I also trawled eBay daily, and regularly used a variety of search sites in the hope someone somewhere in the world would list a copy.
+I also trawled eBay daily, and regularly used a variety of search sites in the hope some bookseller somewhere in the world would list a copy.

 So obsessed was I with this search that I took to asking everyone in the Caribbean that I came across to keep an eye open for a copy for me.
 Over the years I have also had dealings with a few clients whose roots were in Jamaica, and have offered them all huge discounts on fees if they could source a copy for me.
 It got to the stage where I have made similar offers to anyone I know with the most tenuous connection with the Caribbean, and of course nothing ever came of any of these requests for assistance.